vjedulla/vjedulla.github.io/_posts/2023-06-03-blue-noise.md

     caption="Creating a graph structure with the nodes that violate the spacing rule."
 %}

-Using some `numpy` matrix manipulation and the library `networkx` we can find every node that breaks the rule and connect them together.
+Using some `numpy` matrix manipulation and the library `networkx` we can find every node that breaks the rule and connect them together
+(see [figure 4](#figure-4)).
 Now from this point we iterate over each connected component, and find the middle point.
 We remove the connected component and add in the new point.
 This method however is not perfect, and may sometimes fail due to something called convex hull of the points.
 When we find the mean/middle of the points, we are implicitly creating a convex hull of all points and we are finding the middle of that shape.
 However, if that shape is mostly concentrated on the edges it might be the case that the new point we introduce will break the rule we have for the spacing.
 However, in practice this is not that visible.

 ## Conclusion